Fall Into Florida Landscaping this Season

 Maintain Your Fall Landscape

-In addition to routinely testing and aerating your soil and continuing to mow during the fall months as our area’s turfgrass finishes up its growing cycle in September, October, and November, there are some more easy steps you can take to prepare your landscape for spring, including weeding, fertilizing, preventative pest control, and irrigation.
+In addition to your normal routine landscaping such as mowing, there are some more easy steps you can take to prepare your yard for spring, including weeding, fertilizing, preventative pest control, and irrigation.

 *For the sake of your property and the surrounding environment, be very careful when applying herbicide, pesticide, and fertilizer.
 If you have any concerns, please consult a professional.